Flet/vscode-semistandard/eslint/README.md

-# VS Code ESLint extension

-Integrates [ESLint](http://eslint.org/) into VS Code.
-If you are new to ESLint check the [documentation](http://eslint.org/).

-The extension uses the ESLint library installed in the opened workspace folder.
-If the folder doesn't provide one the extension looks for a global install version.
-If you haven't installed ESLint either locally or globally do so by running `npm install eslint` in the workspace folder for a local install or `npm install -g eslint` for a global install.

-On new folders you might also need to create a `.eslintrc` configuration file.
-You can do this by either running [`eslint --init`](http://eslint.org/docs/user-guide/command-line-interface) in a terminal or by using the VS Code command `Create '.eslintrc.json' file`.
+# vscode-standardjs

+VSCode extension to integrate [JavaScript Standard Style](https://github.com/feross/standard) into VSCode.

 ## Settings Options

 This extension contributes the following variables to the [settings](https://code.visualstudio.com/docs/customization/userandworkspace):

-- `eslint.enable`: enable/disable eslint.
+- `standard.enable`: enable/disable standard.
 Is enabled by default.
-- `eslint.options`: options to configure how eslint is started using the [ESLint CLI Engine API](http://eslint.org/docs/developer-guide/nodejs-api#cliengin).
+- `standard.options`: options to configure how standard is started.
 Defaults to an empty option bag.
-- `eslint.run` - run the linter `onSave` or `onType`, default is `onType`.
+- `standard.run` - run the linter `onSave` or `onType`, default is `onType`.
-- `eslint.nodePath` - use this setting if an installed ESLint package can't be detected, for example `/myGlobalNodePackages/node_modules`.
+- `standard.nodePath` - use this setting if an installed StandardJS package can't be detected, for example `/myGlobalNodePackages/node_modules`.

 ## Commands:

 This extension contributes the following commands to the Command palette.

-- `Create '.eslintrc.json' file`: creates a new `.eslintrc.json` file.
-- `Fix all auto-fixable problems`: applies ESLint auto-fix resolutions to all fixable problems.
+- `Fix all auto-fixable problems`: applies Standard auto-fix resolutions to all fixable problems.

 ## Release Notes:

 ### 1.0.8

 - Supports auto fix on save.
-Needs to be enabled via `"eslint.autoFixOnSave": true`.
+Needs to be enabled via `"standard.autoFixOnSave": true`.
 Please note that auto fix on save will only happen if the save happened manually or via focus lost.
 This is consistent with VS Code's format on save behaviour.
 Auto fix on save requires
 VS Code version 1.6 or newer.

-### 1.0.7

-- Fixed problem with validating package.json when editing .eslintrc.* files.

 ### 1.0.5